 Listed below are some of the most important and widely performed tests that help cardiovascular disease diagnosis.

 ECG records the rhythm and electrical signals of the heart.
-A few electrodes are attached to the arms, legs and chest to record the electrical signals of heart during each heartbeat.
+A few electrodes are attached to the arms, legs, and chest to record the electrical signals of heart during each heartbeat.
 ECG can detect problems in heart rhythm, however, an abnormal reading may not necessarily mean a coronary heart disease.

 In some cases, Stress Electrocardiogram may also be used.
 The patient is asked to walk on the treadmill or ride a stationary bike while recording the heart signals.
-It is one of the most commonly performed and less invasive screening test to find out if the patient is suffering from Coronary Artery Disease.
+It is one of the most commonly performed and less invasive screening tests to find out if the patient is suffering from Coronary Artery Disease.
 The accuracy of this test is 50%.

-Echocardiogram is an ultrasound of the heart.
+An echocardiogram is an ultrasound of the heart.
 Echo generates image of the heart using sound waves, thereby identifying the structure of heart, thickness of heart muscles, movements of valves and pumping mechanism.

 During an echocardiogram, a gel is applied on the chest and transducer is moved along the chest to generate the image of the heart.
 Cardiovascular disease diagnosis using Echo is 85-90% accurate.